 If you need to consolidate debt, MoneyLion can help.
 MoneyLion offers a service to help you find personal loan offers:

-Credit utilization, as the amount owed, accounts for 30% of your credit score, making a noticeable impact on your score.
-Even if an account was closed correctly, closing a revolving credit account like a credit card lowers your total available credit compared to the credit used, increasing your credit utilization ratio.
+Credit utilization, as the amount owed, accounts for 30% of your credit score, making a noticeable impact.
+Even if an account was closed correctly, closing a revolving credit account like a credit card lowers your total available credit compared to the credit used, upping your credit utilization rate.

 In these cases, maintaining the account in good standing will help your credit score more than closing and removing them.
 But removing it from your credit report could boost your credit score if the closed account had many late payments.
 Likewise, removing yourself from a joint bank account with negative marks can help your credit score.